Ti-innocent/Cluster-PCA-Cross-correlation-Wavelet-and-Wavelet-coherence-Time-series-Analysis/README.md

 - 👋 Hi, I’m @Ti-innocent
-- 👀 I’m interested in mathematical modelling using programming languages such as R, Python, matlab.
+- 👀 I’m interested in mathematical modelling using programming languages such as R, Python, tableau, c, c++ and matlab.
 - 🌱 I’m currently learning at AIMS
 - 💞️ I’m looking to collaborate on data analysis project
 - 📫 How to reach me +250785427328